eduquiroz22/crossmatching_algorithm/README.md

 ![Matching Results](result.png)

 ## Documentation
-For more details, you can read the full thesis document [here](https://drive.google.com/file/d/1-OngqpRTozFUxsD3A8Z5mg3TsVMJS712/view?usp=sharing).
+For a detailed description of the work and methodology, please refer to the [here](https://drive.google.com/file/d/1-OngqpRTozFUxsD3A8Z5mg3TsVMJS712/view?usp=sharing).